The Oxford Martyrs by Latimer Ridley Foxe

 Cranmer caved into the pressure and affirmed papal supremacy, submitting to the Roman Catholic faith.
 Mary, however, was determined to punish the men, and despite him renouncing Protestantism three times (something that should have absolved him, according to canon law), she made an example of him.
 When Cranmer was taken to the Church to make a final recantation, he didn’t give the speech he had submitted affirming his catholic faith.
 Instead, he announced his Protestantism and called the Pope ‘Christ’s enemy and Antichrist with all his false doctrines‘.

-Why Were The Martyrs Killed?
+Why Were The Oxford Martyrs Killed?

 The Tudor period was one of turmoil.
 After Henry VIII and his son and successor Edward I died, his half-sister Mary ascended to the throne.
 Queen Mary was a Catholic, and put to death many high-profile Protestants who refused to renounce their beliefs.
+Latimer and Ridley were accused (and found guilty of) of denying the real presence of Christ in the Eucharist.

 On March 8, 1554, Ridley, Latimer, and Cranmer were ordered by the Privy Council to be taken to the Bocardo Prison to await trial for heresy.
 The three martyrs were actually kept there for 17 months.
 Cranmer was tried first, and Ridley and Latimer later and together (all in the Church of St Mary the Virgin).
 The verdict for the latter was quick; they were sentenced to burn at the stake.